 In 2021, the 87th Texas Legislature created a brand new type of eligibility for expunctions.
-Now, if you have been convicted of Unlawful Carrying Weapons (UCW), committed before September 1, 2021, as it existed prior to September 1, 2021, then you are eligible to receive an immediate expunction.1
+Now, if you have been convicted of Unlawful Carrying Weapons (UCW) under subsection (a), committed before September 1, 2021, as it existed prior to September 1, 2021, then you are eligible to receive an immediate expunction.1

+This is currently the only expunction scenario for convictions of any type.

 This new expunction eligibility scenario entitles you to receive an expunction, meaning that there is no legitimate ground for the state to object.
 Also, because of the recent case law developed in the Texas Supreme Court, you will be entitled to an expunction for UCW even if you were charged for multiple offenses in the same arrest.